All about Hydrangeas

 When selecting a Hydrangea for the garden many grow to around 3m, such as H.Paniculata 'Unique', Serrata the popular ''Blue bird' smaller around 1.2m and there are many Macrophylla varieties around 1.5m. a useful size for most gardens.

-If you are intending to prune Hydrangea, with the exception of the climbing Hydrangea H.Petiolaris see below, Hydrangea should be pruned in later winter or early spring.
-The climbing Hydrangea which flowers in spring should be pruned after flowering.
-Prune once established and with Lacecaps and mopheads (H. macrophylla) remove a few, 2/3 older stems from the based which will encourage new growth later in the spring.
-Leave faded flower heads on over winter.
-This type of Hydrangea needs a light prune in February remove the top of the stems with last season's flower head in place and cut down to just above a green bud which will be showing by now.
+Lacecaps this type of Hydrangea needs a light prune in February remove the top of the stems with last season's flower head in place and cut down to just above a green bud which will be showing by now.
 Do not prune harder, or lower, to do so is a mistake which can prevent the Hydrangea flowering later in the summer.

-The climbing Hydrangea can be pruned after flowering to restrict it's growth cutting back long shoots.
-It can be pruned harder but best to stagger as if it is pruned hard all at once there maybe significantly less flowers the next year.
+To prune the climbing Hydrangea this should be immediately after flowering to restrict it's growth cutting back long shoots.
+It can be pruned harder if needed, but if you are pruning hard it is best to stagger over more than one year because if it is pruned hard all at once, there maybe significantly less flowers the next year.

 Hydrangea paniculata and H. arborescens need more attentive pruning, (which maybe why they are less popular) each spring prune back to a framework which means cutting back stems to a pair of buds.
 These varieties flower best if pruned harder so can be cut back to the lowest pair of buds which may result in the plant, post pruning, only being 25cms but you can of course leave several buds on and prune less hard.